stuartroberts0n/ReactForm/README.md

 - Clone this repository
 - Ensure that you are at the solution folder
+- Edit serve.json to change intialPage variable to match your SharePoint tenant
+- Edit ReactForm.tsx to change line 60 to match the title of your SharePoint list
 - in the command-line run:
   - **npm install**
   - **gulp serve**